objectives materials technology background activities assessment resources

 Trumpet, Piano, Percussion, Call & Response vocals in English & Creole French Jazz New Orleans Eh là bas by Billie and DeDe Pierce

-Trumpet, Tuba, Drums, Hand Percussion Instruments (tambourine & cowbell, etc.), Call-and-Response Singing, Trombone, Saxophone.
-Mardi Gras Indians New Orleans Let's Go Get 'Em by Bo Dollis, Monk Boudreaux and the ReBirth Brass Band
+Trumpet, Tuba, Drums, Hand Percussion Instruments (tambourine & cowbell, etc.), Call-and-Response Singing, Trombone, Saxophone Mardi Gras Indians New Orleans Let's Go Get 'Em by Bo Dollis, Monk Boudreaux, and the ReBirth Brass Band

 Electric Guitar, Dobro, Drums, Bass, Accordion, Solo Singing Contemporary Country South Louisiana Lake Charles by Lucinda Williams